johsteffens/primes/README.md

 `p_max` specifies the upper limit for the calculation.
 If not specified, the routine assumes `p_max=1000000`.

-My object was to go for the simplest approach in either language in a transparent way.
+I am aiming for the simplest approach in either language in a transparent way.
 *(There are algorithmic and syntactic ways to optimize either calculation.)*

 The python code is shorter, quicker to implement and to comprehend.
 The C version executes up to a factor 10 faster, though.